blue-build/modules/modules/gnome-extensions/README.md

 But for some extensions, `.v%VERSION%` is parsed as the version of package in incremental numbering, instead of extension version in https://extensions.gnome.org URL.
 So to be sure that you got the correct module input, follow the steps below.

-How to gather correct module input:
+How to install extensions using the module:
 1. Go to https://extensions.gnome.org
 2. Search for the extension that you want to install and open its extension page
 3. Select the correct GNOME shell version & extension version from the dropdown